Anneyino/VueProject/worklog/Report.md

 | --------------------------------------------- | ------------------------------------------ | ------------------------------------ | -------------------------------------------- |
 | [Angular](https://github.com/angular/angular) | [React](https://github.com/facebook/react) | [Dojo](https://github.com/dojo/dojo) | [Ember](https://github.com/emberjs/ember.js) |

-There are more than one prevalent framework on the Internet, and all of them want to standout among the others.
-After making comparisons between these frameworks, what listed below are their pros and cons.
+​	There are more than one prevalent framework on the Internet, and all of them want to standout among the others.
+After making comparisons between these frameworks, what listed below are their pros and cons.[[3]](#references)

 - Angular: prevalent and competitive in market, with abundant tools.
 - React: relatively simple and concentrated, easy to learn.